petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/accessing-documents-with-webdav.md

    ![Generate a WebDAV password to use with your client.](./accessing-documents-with-webdav/images/04.png)

    This displays your WebDAV username and an auto-generated password.
 This is a read-only field, so you must copy it for future use.
-If you click on the button to generate the WebDAV password again, it generates a new one rendering the existing one useless.
+If you click the button to generate the WebDAV password again, it generates a new one, rendering the existing one useless.

 Now, [follow the instructions below](#using-the-webdav-client-to-access-documents) and use the WebDAV username and password when prompted.